sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In this exercise, you will create a Build definition to compile the solution, run unit tests and package the Android application.
 In Module 3, you will see how to put this package into a Continuous Deployment pipeline to distribute the app code to users.

+> **Note**: The build definition images below currently have Xamarin license activation steps.
+These are not needed anymore so please disregard those tasks in the build definition images.

 <a name="Ex1Task1"></a>
 #### Task 1 - Configure a Private Build Agent ####

 In this task, you will install a private build agent on your local machine.

-> **Note**: You can also use the Hosted build agent provided by VSTS for UWP and Android builds.
+> **Note**: You could also use the Hosted build agent.
 The Hosted build agent spins up when a build is triggered, runs the build, and then spins down.
 Hosted build agents let you build without having to maintain build infrastructure.
-For this workshop we are using a _private_ build agent because you are using a trial Xamarin license.
+For this workshop, you will use a _private_ build agent to learn more about it.

 1. Navigate to the Agent Pools configuration in VSTS Log in to the `HealthClinic` team project in VSTS.
 In the upper right corner, click the **gear** icon to open the admin page: